OASES: Outcome-Aligned Search-Evaluation Co-Training for Agentic Search: Experiments

 \subsection{Effect of the Process-Reward Weight (RQ4)}

-Figure~\ref{fig:alpha_ablation} shows the effect of the process-reward weight \(\alpha\) under different model sizes and evaluation metrics.
-The experiment is conducted by training on 2Wiki and evaluating on 2Wiki, using both 7B and 14B models. \textbf{None} denotes the variant without the entire prefix-evaluation module, and thus without process rewards. \(\alpha=0\) keeps prefix-answer training but removes process rewards.
-Other values of \(\alpha\) correspond to different weights assigned to the process reward.
+Figure~\ref{fig:alpha_ablation} shows the effect of the process-reward weight $\alpha$ on F1 across model sizes.
+The experiment is conducted on 2WikiMultihopQA with both 7B and 14B models. \textbf{Base} denotes the variant without both outcome-aligned process rewards and search--evaluation co-training.
+The setting $\alpha=0$ keeps co-training but removes the contribution of process rewards, while positive values of $\alpha$ assign different weights to state-level outcome improvements.